Jaffythethird/lapis/README.md

 # lapis
-The "Local API for Streamers" (LAPIS) is a helper for streamers to add more functionality to their commands and redeems
+The "Local API for Streamers" (LAPIS) is a helper for streamers to add more functionality to their commands and redeems.

+The general idea is to have a function to interact with the streaming provider's API (Twitch, YT, etc.) and abstract these into a generic interface.
+Eventually, streaming on multiple platforms should be supported.
+Privacy is a big factor here, so streamers can add custom code and widgets to their stream without having to trust a third party with whatever permissions they may demand.
+The important thing is that this is an abstraction getting info from the services as well as getting info to them.
+This overcomes some of the bigger hurdles of making complicated commands with things like if statements.

+I imagine adding in ways for the more popular programming languages to easily interface with this, like being able to create an object or something from a library.
+Eventually we can have premade widgets like spinners and such.
+Streamers should be able to import these to their OBS.
+This should be able to read chat, notice point redeems, discern between moderators, VIP, owner, and and viewers that the streamer adds to a local permissions list.
+Perhaps a gui for visualizing all connected widgets and streams, and eventually a drag-and-drop command builder for those that are... less technically inclined.